mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 - Mid-level objectives: identifying and implementing key game features to add to the game
 - Lower-level objectives: creating, changing and transporting game assets or changing code constructs to enact or change game elements

-While these are the chief objectives other high level objectives are present but much less dominant in this setting.
-Other objectives include: research goals on the part of the researcher/ participant; desire to create a useful learning experience on the part of student helpers; learning computing skills and concepts as a home education project; and participating with other home educators in a creative environment and thus building team and communication skills.

 A short description of the activity systems follows will illustrative diagrams / table.